Sixth Grade - Eighth Grade

 The Middle School at The Highlands School uses an approach that cultivates the skills needed for high school in an atmosphere that supports, teaches and demands individual responsibility, critical thinking and internalized discipline.
-The combination of small class size, a balanced and academically challenging curriculum, as well as a formative environment, helps prepare well-rounded individuals for a demanding college-prep high school program.
+The combination of a balanced and academically challenging curriculum, as well as a formative environment, helps prepare well-rounded individuals for a demanding college-prep high school program.

 In language arts, your child will be challenged not only to discern what is being communicated, but also to engage in it and truly begin the work of independent thinking and communication, both in written work and oral presentations.
 In addition, students will be challenged to begin appreciating classic literature as a critical reader; to engage in independent and systematic research; and to truly sustain and develop the students' own ideas and positions.

 In mathematics, all students pursue a track that completes the concepts and skills of algebra in eighth grade in order to begin high school with geometry.
 In addition, mathematics will be used to develop the skills of systematic and abstract reasoning.